Planning on backpacking Mexico?!

 The Sumidero Canyon Tour is a full-day activity that begins at 9:30 am with a hotel pick-up, a short 45-minute drive west to Cañon de Sumidero, a visit to the 5 panoramic viewpoints, a boat trip along the river ‘Rio Grijalva’ down inside the canyon and a stop into the magical town of Chiapa de Corzo before returning to Tuxtla in the afternoon.

-You can book the Sumidero Canyon Tour online in advance with Get Your Guide, which has great reviews and hundreds of bookings.
+You can book the Sumidero Canyon Tour online in advance with Viator, which has great reviews and dozens of bookings.

 This will save you from having to haggle for a good price with the local tour companies in the city.